Gap Year Days 336 – 339

 We eventually made our way back to our hostel for a relatively early night.
 We had to be out of here earlier than we had been awake over the last two mornings.
 We had a bus to catch!

 Tallinn is so pretty!
 I think I said that multiple times each hour during our visit, even when it was freezing me to death.
 So many people also said that the city is the worst part of Estonia, and the countryside is really beautiful.
 Looks like yet another country on the list to visit again – in summer!

-Tallinn is certainly more affordable that the Scandinavian countries we have been in recently, but still not dirt cheap.
-We paid around €3.50 for a latte and main meals were around €7-10.
-We did see plenty of places in the centre of the old town with main meals in the €15-€20 range, but thought this was overpriced tourist rates.
+Tallinn is certainly more affordable than the Scandinavian countries we have been in recently, but still not dirt cheap.
+We paid around €3.50 for a latte and the main meals were around €7-10.
+We did see plenty of places in the centre of the old town with main meals in the €15-€20 range but thought this was overpriced tourist rates.

 Fat Margaret’s Hostel

 €37 ($59AUD/$46USD) per night